Mahuadanr Wolf Sanctuary

-History
+Geography

+Mahuadanr Wolf Sanctuary is located in Latehar district of Jharkhand.

 In 1976, the sanctuary was declared a wolf sanctuary for the protection of the Indian wolf (Canis lupus pallipes) population.
-It is part of Betla National Park.
+It is part of Palamau Tiger Reserve.
 It is spread over approx. 63 square kilometres.

+Wildlife

+The sanctuary is home to many species of wild animals including spotted deer, wild boar, hyena, bear and wolf.
 There are large numbers of wolf dens in the park, where the packs nest and rear their young, and where males court females during the breeding season, between November and February.
 According to the first count in 1979, there were 49 wolves in the sanctuary.
-The total population increased substantially over the next several decades, reaching 568 by 2004.
-In 2009, there were sadly only 58 wolves counted in the sanctuary.
+In 2009, there were 58 wolves counted in the sanctuary.
 There were 120 wolves in 2020.
+According to survey of wild life Institute in 2024, there were four packs and 70 wolves in the sanctuary.